DogiWOW/Esport-organization-site/README.md

 - News that recently happend relating our organization or e-sports

-### Games tabs: e.g. CSGO, DOTA2, LOL
+### CSGO, DOTA2, LOL, WOT

 - Our players and basic information about them
 - Detailed information about each of the players
 - News relating respective games team

-### Kontakt
+### Contact us

-- information how to contact us
+- Information how to contact us
-- form for asking us questions
+- Form for asking us questions

-### O nas
+### About

-- information about our organization and our future plans
+- Information about our organization and our future plans

 ## Available Scripts